 In this film I talk about why I walked the Cape Wrath Trail and what it was like to be mostly alone with my thoughts for 16 days.

-My Approach to Counselling and Coaching
+My Approach to Coaching

 Like you, I still face challenging circumstances, thoughts and feelings, every day.